 American Chemical Society-Hach Land Grant Undergraduate Scholarship

-The ACS-Hach Land Grant Undergraduate Scholarship is providing funds for scholarship(s) to Chemistry majors who are committed to becoming a high school chemistry teacher.
-Applicants must have a GPA of at least 3.0, be enrolled full-time, and be US citizens or permanent residents.
+The ACS-Hach Land Grant Undergraduate Scholarship is providing funds for scholarship(s) to Chemistry majors who are committed to becoming high school chemistry teachers.
+Applicants must maintain a GPA of at least 3.0, be enrolled full-time, and be US citizens or permanent residents.
 Chemistry majors at all levels are eligible.
 Preference is given to students with demonstrated financial need, but financial need is not a requirement.
-ACS will request from any recipient a one-page statement of interest in high school teaching as well as good faith statements of career progress, post-graduation.
+ACS will request from any recipient a report including name, email address(es), college year, declared major, a short biography, and a statement expressing intention to become a high school chemistry teacher after earning the pursued degree.
+Each Scholar will be asked for five years to submit a brief annual statement directly to the ACS describing their career status.
 For more information on the ACS funding, click here.
 For more information about the ACS-Hach Land Grant Undergraduate Scholarship, click here.